patriciaarpereira/data_projects_journey/README.md

 - "olist_sellers_dataset"

 **Scripts**
+- The scripts should be run in the following order:
-- Data Understanding: "P_Olist_InitialEDA.py"
+  - Data Understanding: "P1_Olist_InitialEDA.py"
-- Data Preparation: "P_Olist_EDA_DataPreparation.py"
+  - Data Preparation: "P1_Olist_EDA_DataPreparation.py"
-- Modeling and Evaluation: "P_Olist_Modeling_KMeans.py"
+  - Modeling and Evaluation: "P1_Olist_Modeling_KMeans.py" and "P1_Olist_Modeling_RandForest.py"

 **Presentation**
 - A presentation detailing the project findings and methodology, titled "Olist_Presentation," was developed in PPT and provided in PDF format.